dtm2451/dittoSeq/README.md

 **`DBBarPlot()`** = No analogous function currently in Seurat, which is a bit crazy imho.
 Most common use: Plotting the cluster breakdown of all cells of each sample.
 Essentially, it is similar to DBPlot, but for discrete variables.
 Handles plotting of discrete data on a per-sample or per-condition grouping.

 **`DBHeatmap()`** = Given a set of genes to focus on, outputs a heatmap.
 Colors, cell annotations, names, are all tunable with discrete inputs.
 Many others are possible as well; this function is a wrapper for pheatmap.

+**`DBPlot_multi_var_summary()`** = No analogous function currently in Seurat.
+Given a set of genes (like a signature set from a reference dataset, or a set of genes associated with a GO term or pathway), plots expression of all genes in the set across groups of cells/samples.

 **multi-plotters** = Plot multiple DBDimPlots or DBPlots in an array.
 Can handle most inputs that would be given to the individual functions.
 Names are **`multiDBDimPlot()`**, **`multiDBPlot()`**, and **`multiDBDimPlot_vary_cells()`**.